Joerg Bonner Photography

 Sunset on the mountains surrounding El Chaltén

-Los Glaciares: El Chaltén
+Los Glaciares: Trekking around El Chaltén

 It was on the bus from El Calafate to El Chaltén, when I first saw the panorama of the cordillera and the shapes of Cerro Torre and Fitz Roy with my own eyes.…